Opinion

 17

-Babe in Insurance about 11 years ago
+Babe in Insurance over 11 years ago

 This politically correct talk is getting a little rediculous.
 There are so many things wrong with this conversation.
 Instead of focusing on whether or not he was politically correct, why not focus on the point of the article.
 First and foremost, Bill, I applaud you and the the point you are trying to get through.
 Let's all cut the political stuff and take it as it is - female, babe, whatever you refer to us, someone will take offense.
 You people can't tell me that you sit and talk with your friends like this constantly correcting them and the terms that they use.
 Don't you just let it roll off your back and try to pay attention to the person's main focus?